Smart Card Authentication

 - When prompted by LastPass, enter your Smart Card Pin to authenticate.

 If your Smart Card used for authentication is lost, you can click I've lost my device on the Multifactor Authentication window.
 Once redirected, you can enter your LastPass email address and click Send Email to be sent an email with a set of instructions on how to disable Multifactor Authentication.
 If you do not receive an email, you may have a secondary security email enabled where the email was sent instead, and/or check your spam/junk email filters.
-If you are an Enterprise user, contact your LastPass Administrator to disable it for you.
+If you are an Enterprise user, your account may have policies enforced that prevent disabling Multifactor Authentication via email.
+For these users, please contact your LastPass admin to disable it for you.